ckan/losser/README.markdown

       }

-  The pattern `"^Contributor.*"` will match all three fields and the value in the CSV cell will be `"Thom Yorke,Nigel Godrich,Jonny Greenwood"`'.
+  The pattern `"^Contributor.*"` will match all three fields and the value in the CSV cell will be `"Thom Yorke,Nigel Godrich,Jonny Greenwood"`.

 * You can specify that a pattern path should find a unique value in the object, and if more than one value in the object matches the pattern (and a list